BetinaRoland/LAVENDER-LORE-LOOT/README.md

 ## 🙏 Acknowledgments

-- Nehru Engineering College for the assignment opportunity
+- National Engineering College for the assignment opportunity
 - OpenWeatherMap for weather API
 - Node.js and Express communities for excellent documentation